ruuda/blog/posts/a-type-system-for-rcl-part-1-introduction.md

 [RCL][rcl-lang].
 From the start I intended it to have types, but initially it was implemented as a completely dynamic language.
-Now that I completed the initial version of a typechecker, I thought it would be interesting to look at the type system and its implementation.
+Now that I wrote the initial version of a typechecker, I thought it would be interesting to look at the type system and its implementation.
-The type system is by no means complete, in particular record types and importing types across files are not yet supported, but I think there is enough here for a post or two.
+The type system is by no means complete, in particular record types and importing types across files are not yet supported, but I think there is enough here for a post or three.
+This introduction explores RCL and what problems a type system for RCL should and shouldn’t solve.
-In part one we’ll explore the type system itself and in part two we’ll dive into the internals of the typechecker.
+In part two we’ll explore the type system itself, and in part three we’ll dive into the internals of the typechecker.

 [rcl-intro]: /2024/a-reasonable-configuration-language
 [rcl-lang]:  https://rcl-lang.org/